-Research shows that it’s a physical impossibility to laugh and be depressed at the same time.
+Research shows that to laugh and be depressed at the same time is physically impossible.
 They are opposite poles and it’s only possible for the body to do one or the other.
 Laughter helps people who are suffering from SAD or who are experiencing depression – it’s the fastest way to lift our moods from low to high.
 For those feeling down, a great prescription is watching a good comedy or seeing friends who lift you up and make you laugh out loud.

 2. Increases feelings of connection with friends and builds rapport with others

 When we laugh with someone, a high vibration is set up and we feel rapport with the other person – we ‘twinkle’ with one another and this feels really good.
 Laughing brings people together.
 The body gets a shot of endorphins and it’s uplifting as well as healing for our cells.
 Laughter has been shown to be a powerful healer of the body.